mikkelsvartveit/thesis/preproject/content/04-methods.md

 ## Database and search queries

 Multiple research databases were considered, with our primary concern being including papers from peer-reviewed sources.
-Our research database of choice is Scopus (SOURCE?), as it from our experience includes results from a comprehensive list of peer reviewed journals, workshops and conferences.
+Our research database of choice is Scopus <!-- (SOURCE?) -->, as it from our experience includes results from a comprehensive list of peer reviewed journals, workshops and conferences.
 We recognize that the lack of diversity in research databases can result in missing out relevant work.
 However, preliminary work quering databases like IEEE and ACM compared to Scopus in our experiences only included duplicate results.
 We deem Scopus as sufficient for the purpose of this review, given similar results from quering IEEE and ACM directly and ease of consistent data extraction.

 Using the "Advanced Search" feature in Scopus, we combined relevant keywords from both of our topics into two seperate search queries, one for ML-ISA and one for CNN-part of this review.
 These search terms were grouped based on similarity and combined in conjunctive normal form.
 The final queries and result counts can be seen in Table \ref{table:search-queries}.